Performance Analysis of Satellite-Based QKD Protocols

 \subsection{B92}

-The B92 protocol, a simplified version of the BB84 protocol, is another QKD protocol \cite{PhysRevLett.68.3121}.
-Unlike BB84, the B92 protocol only uses two quantum states, $|0\rangle$ and $ |+\rangle$, for transmitting information.
-In this protocol, Alice randomly sends a string of $ |0\rangle$ and $|+\rangle$ to Bob, where $ |0\rangle$ corresponds to bit value 0 and $ |+\rangle$ corresponds to bit value 1.
-The main difference between BB84 and B92 lies in the number of states used for transmission.
-While BB84 uses four states ($ |0\rangle$, $ |1\rangle$, $ |+\rangle$, $|-\rangle$), B92 uses only two ($|0\rangle$, $ |+\rangle$).
-Bob measures the incoming qubits randomly in one of the two bases: {$ |0\rangle$, $ |1\rangle$} or {$ |+\rangle$, $|-\rangle$}.
-However, in the B92 protocol, Bob does not announce the basis he used for measurement.
-He keeps the qubits where his measurement outcome is $ |1\rangle$ or $|-\rangle$, discarding all other qubits.
-Bob then announces which qubits are to be kept.
-Following Bob's announcement, Alice also keeps the corresponding qubits (partner qubits) and discards the rest.
-If Bob's measurement yields $|0\rangle$, he cannot determine whether Alice has sent $ |0\rangle$ or $|+\rangle$, as the $ |+\rangle$ state measured in the computational basis will collapse to $ |0\rangle$ $50\%$ of the time.
-Consequently, if Bob's measurement yields $|0\rangle$, he cannot infer the encoding used by Alice.
-Furthermore, if Alice sends $|0\rangle$, Bob will never receive it as $ |1\rangle$.
-This is because if Bob chooses the computational basis, he will always measure it as $|0\rangle$, and if he chooses the diagonal basis, he will obtain $ |+\rangle$ or $ |-\rangle$ with equal probability.
-Thus, Bob's measurement can only yield $ |1\rangle$ if Alice has sent $ |+\rangle$.
-Therefore, whenever Bob's measurement yields $|-\rangle$, he can conclude that Alice has sent him $ |0\rangle$.
-However, he cannot draw any conclusions when his measurement yields $ |+\rangle$.
-Since Bob knows the encoding, the remaining string can be used to generate a random symmetric key.
+The B92 protocol, a simplified variant of the BB84 protocol, is another QKD protocol \cite{PhysRevLett.68.3121}.
+In contrast to BB84, the B92 protocol utilizes only two quantum states, denoted as $|0\rangle$ and $ |+\rangle$, for information transmission.
+In this protocol, Alice randomly sends a sequence of qubits in states $|0\rangle$ and $|+\rangle$ to Bob, where $ |0\rangle$ represents bit value $0$, and $ |+\rangle$ represents bit value $1$.
+The primary distinction between BB84 and B92 lies in the number of states employed for transmission.
+BB84 employs four states ($ |0\rangle$, $ |1\rangle$, $ |+\rangle$, $|-\rangle$), while B92 employs only two ($|0\rangle$, $ |+\rangle$).
+Bob performs measurements randomly in one of two bases: {$ |0\rangle$, $ |1\rangle$} or {$ |+\rangle$, $|-\rangle$}.
+However, in the B92 protocol, Bob does not disclose the basis used for measurement; instead, he retains qubits where the measurement outcome is $|1\rangle$ or $|-\rangle$, discarding the others.
+Bob later reveals which qubits he retained.
+Following Bob's disclosure, Alice retains the corresponding qubits (partner qubits) and discards the remainder.
+If Bob measures $|0\rangle$, he cannot determine whether Alice sent $|0\rangle$ or $|+\rangle$ because the $ |+\rangle$ state measured in the computational basis collapses to $ |0\rangle$ half the time.
+Thus, if Bob's measurement yields $|0\rangle$, he cannot deduce the encoding used by Alice.
+Moreover, if Alice sends $|0\rangle$, Bob will never receive it as $|1\rangle$.
+This is because if Bob selects the computational basis, he will always measure it as $|0\rangle$, and if he chooses the diagonal basis, he will obtain $ |+\rangle$ or $ |-\rangle$ with equal probability.
+Hence, Bob can only obtain $|1\rangle$ if Alice sent $|+\rangle$.
+Consequently, when Bob's measurement yields $|-\rangle$, he can infer that Alice sent $ |0\rangle$.
+However, he cannot make any conclusions when the measurement yields $ |+\rangle$.
+As Bob is aware of the encoding, the remaining string can be utilized to generate a random symmetric key.